-Born into a prosperous family in Oshkosh, Wisconsin in 1854, Elizabeth McCourt grew up to be a beautiful young woman.
-She married a man named Harvey Doe in 1877 and the two soon boarded a train to Central City, Colorado, where Harvey intended to make his fortune.
+She married a man named Harvey Doe in 1877, and the two soon boarded a train to Central City, Colorado, where Harvey intended to make his fortune.
 However, Harvey was a heavy drinker, a poor provider, and drifted from one job to another.
-Baby Doe soon divorced him and moved to Leadville, Colorado where she met the millionaire “Silver King,” Horace Tabor.
+Baby Doe soon divorced him and moved to Leadville, Colorado, where she met the millionaire “Silver King,” Horace Tabor.
 Almost immediately, the pair were infatuated with each other.
-Tabor ended up leaving his wife, Augusta, and the pair married causing a major scandal.
+Tabor ended up leaving his wife, Augusta, and the couple married, causing a major scandal.

 Living flamboyantly, they spent their millions lavishly, but try as she might, Baby Doe would never be accepted in Denver society.
-They had two children, Lillie and Silver Dollar, who would benefit in their early years from Horace’s vast wealth.
+They had two children, Lillie and Silver Dollar, who would benefit from Horace’s vast wealth in their early years.

 Many people who disliked Baby Doe predicted that she would divorce Tabor if he ever lost his fortune.
 However, Baby Doe was loyal and devoted to her husband until the end.
-In April, 1899 Horace died.
+In April 1899, Horace died.
 Baby Doe, just 38 years old, would never again live a lavish lifestyle.
-She ended up returning to Leadville, taking up residence in the one-room, 12 by 16-foot structure that originally served as a tool shed at the Matchless Mine, that had originally made the Tabor fortune.
+She ended up returning to Leadville, taking up residence in the one-room, 12 by 16-foot structure that initially served as a tool shed at the Matchless Mine that had made the Tabor fortune.
 She died there, penniless, and was found on March 7, 1935.
-She was 81 years-old.
-More …
+She was 81 years old.

 © Kathy Weiser-Alexander/Legends of America, updated November 2021.

 The Tabor Triangle – Rags, Riches & Scandal